RFA0608/QQS3C/README.md

   [tool.setuptools]
   packages = ["pal"]
 ```
-3. Find absolute address location of `pyproject.toml`
+3. Find absolute address(path) location of `pyproject.toml`
-4. Be careful that your environment is on venv, put the command below (change <YOUR_PATH> to address what we found step 3)
+4. Be careful that your environment is on venv, put the command below (change <YOUR_PATH> to address(path) what we found step 3)
   ```
     pip install -e <YOUR_PATH>
   ```